edgeroute/security-champion-framework/people/recruitment.md

 ## Long Description
 The job that never ends for the program leadership team is recruiting new champions.

+While mandatory assignments and volunteers represent levels two and three, most programs will blend recruitment strategies.
+Successful Champion programs accept resources from wherever they are available.

 ## Overview

 | Level | Name | Validation |